epilepsy-science/epilepsy-science-app/README.md

 ## Important Note on Running Locally

-Ensure that the following configuration variables are set in your environment prior to running (values can be obtained once you are given access to the sparc-portal developer apps on Heroku):
+Ensure that the following configuration variables are set in your environment prior to running (values can be obtained once you are given access to epilepsy.science developer apps on Heroku):
 * ALGOLIA_API_KEY
 * ALGOLIA_APP_ID
 * ALGOLIA_INDEX